mhkeller/git-static-diffuse/README.md

 Git Static Diffuse
 ====

-Turn a directory of Git repositories into a static file server.
-This fork differs from the original [git-static](https://github.com/mbostock/git-static) in that this library allows you to serve multiple Git repos from one directory by specifying the name of the repo as the first part of your URL.
+Turn a directory of Git repositories into a static file server and browse repositories, branches and commits in the browser.

+This fork differs from the original [git-static](https://github.com/mbostock/git-static) in it serves multiple Git repos from one directory by specifying the name of the repo as the first part of your URL.
 The original serves only one repo, unless I completely misunderstood what it's doing... which is possible.

+This fork also includes a web server to browse the tree.

 ## Installation